catamphetamine/imageboard/README.md

 * `latestCommentLengthLimit: number` — Same as `commentLengthLimit` but for `thread.latestComments`.

-* `sortByRating: boolean` — Set to `true` to sort threads by "rating".
-In that case, the imageboard configuration should also specify `getThreadsStats` URL template.
+* `sortByRating: boolean` — Set to `true` to sort threads by "rating", if it's available.

 ### `getThread({ boardId: string, threadId: number }, options: object?): Thread`